 Like millions of people on the world, as a network engineer we are also using Internet.
 But a little different from other people, we also need to know some common terms of our main working area, Internet.
-Let’s begin and see what are these Internet related terms that we will use for our Nokia at NRS certification course.
+Let’s begin and see what are the Basic Terms for Internet that we will use for our Nokia NRS certification course.

-Network Protocol : A standard method of communication netween computers.
+Network Protocol : A standard method of communication between computers.

 TCP/IP : Transmission Control Protocol / Internet Protocol.
 One of the main protocol of computer networks.

 Internet: The worldwide system of linked computer neworks operated by Internet Service Providers (ISPs) that is capable of exchanging data through a standard addressing and naming system based on TCP/IP protocol .

 Internet Service Provider (ISP): An organization or a company that has its own network and provide internet access to its customers ( End users or companies) .

 Peering : An arrangement between two or more ISPs that provides customer traffic excahnge each other.

 Service Provider Tiers: There are different scale of Service Providers.
 Simply we can divide this 3 ategory.